MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 ![Extract previous step](images/me-extract-previous.png)

 You'll then be prompted with a dialog to give your new query a name.
 This will effectively split your query into two queries.
-One query will have all the queries before the merge The other query will have an initial step that will reference your new query and the rest of the steps that you had in your original query from the **Merge with Prices table** step downward.
+One query will have all the queries before the merge.
+The other query will have an initial step that will reference your new query and the rest of the steps that you had in your original query from the **Merge with Prices table** step downward.

 ![Original query after the extract previous step action](images/me-extract-previous-referenced.png)